prebid/prebid-server/docs/developers/add-new-bidder.md

 Bidder implementations may assume that any params have already been validated against the defined json-schema.

 ###Long form video support
-If bidder is going to support long form video make sure bidder returns:
+If bidder is going to support long form video make sure bidder has:

-- category in `bid.bidVideo.PrimaryCategory` or `TypedBid.bid.Cat` field. <br>
-Category from `bid.bidVideo.PrimaryCategory` field should be a string value, translated to Primary ad server format.<br>
+- Field, `bid.bidVideo.PrimaryCategory` can also be called `TypedBid.bid.Cat`.
+Category from `bid.bidVideo.PrimaryCategory` field should be a string value, translated to Primary ad server format.
 Category from `TypedBid.bid.Cat` field should be a single string value in string array in IAB format.
 To learn more about IAB categories, please refer to this convenience link (not the final official definition): [IAB categories](https://adtagmacros.com/list-of-iab-categories-for-advertisement/)
-- ad duration in seconds in `TypedBid.BidVideo.Duration` field, int value
+- Ad duration in seconds in `TypedBid.BidVideo.Duration` field, int value
-- bid price in `TypedBid.bid.Price`, float value
+- Bid price in `TypedBid.bid.Price`, float value

 ## Test Your Bidder